DMCApps/NavigationFragment/ReadMe.md

 ##Change Log

+###0.2.1.0
+- Remove Serializable requirement from all classes.
+There is no need for it anymore and the Navigation Fragment shouldn't make that decision.
+-

 ###0.2.0.2
 - Clear to stack position now executes after completion such that the attached view shows if there is a presentation immediately after.